nwhitehead/tinysoundfont-pybind/README.md

 For applications that want to synchronize video rendering and audio playback there are a few choices.
 One choice is to handle audio callbacks as fast as possible with the smallest buffer possible.
 This is the `pyaudio` default configuration if no `frames_per_buffer` is passed to `pyaudio.open`.
-In the callback, output audio based on what is happening right then.
+For this choice, in the callback you would output audio based on what is happening right at that point in time.
 This method will have the lowest latency.
 Because of the arbitrary nature of buffer sizes this method can introduce jitter to event timings.
+This jitter may be noticeable for steady periodic beats.

 Another option is to request a buffer size that matches the "rhythm" of the game.
 For example a buffer of 441 samples at 44.1 kHz will be refilled exactly